Law School Loan Repayment Assistance Programs

 Priority will be given to those who have the least ability to repay their loans, and awards are subject to the availability of funding.

-This program will be administered concurrently with the District Attorney and Indigent Legal Services Attorney Loan Forgiveness Program by the New York State Higher Education Services Corporation.
-For further information and an application, go to https://www.hesc.ny.gov/repay-your-loans/repayment-options-assistance/loan-forgiveness-cancellation-and-discharge/district-attorney-and-indigent-legal-services-attorney-loan-forgiveness-program.html.
+The District Attorney and Indigent Legal Services Attorney Loan Forgiveness Program by the New York State Higher Education Services Corporation; for information and an application, go to https://www.hesc.ny.gov/find-aid-you-need/new-york-state-loan-forgiveness-programs/district-attorney-and-indigent-legal/#programs-eligibility

 In order to recruit or retain certain federal government employees, federal agencies may pay federal student loan holders up to $10,000 a year to be applied toward loan repayment, not to exceed $60,000 for any one employee.
 An employee receiving this benefit must sign a service agreement to remain in the service of the agency for a period of at least three years.
 Federal employees should inquire of the employing agency for a description of its program.

-The Taxpayer Relief Act of 1997 established a deduction for student loan interest paid which can reduce the amount of income subject to tax.
+The Taxpayer Relief Act of 1997 established a deduction for student loan interest paid, which can reduce the amount of income subject to tax.
 As amended, the Act allows borrowers to deduct up to $2,500 of the interest paid on their federal and non-federal post-secondary education loans.
-The amount of the interest deduction is gradually reduced (phased out) if your modified adjusted gross income (MAGI) is between $60,000 and $75,000 ($125,000 and $155,000 if you file a joint return).
-You cannot take the deduction if your MAGI is $75,000 or more ($155,000 or more if you file a joint return).
+The amount of the interest deduction is gradually reduced (phased out) if your modified adjusted gross income (MAGI) is less than a specified amount which is set annually.
 For further information, see IRS Publication 970.